Nick-t-go/gametesting/README.md

 Lastly:

-  3)Open up your browser to http://localhost:8080
+  3) Open up your browser to http://localhost:8080